NGWPC/ngencerf-server/README.md

 # Setup local configuration
 There are 2 files which need to be copied in order to provide custom settings for this installation.
-The `settings.py` file contains settings that are application to all environments and should normally not be changed.
+The `settings.py` file contains settings that are applicable to all environments and should normally not be changed.

 You should make copies of `__locall_settings.py` and `__.env`.
 ```